UNE Online welcomes applications from students around the world

 Your enrollment counselor can help

-Concerns regarding your international admissions and your ability to provide official transcripts should be directed to your admissions counselor.
-For further assistance with securing official documents and information from your country, please contact your local U.S. Embassy/U.S. Consulate/Office of Public Affairs for referral to an overseas educational advising center near you, or consult the list available on the U.S. State Department website.
+Concerns regarding your international admissions and your ability to provide official transcripts should be directed to your enrollment counselor.
+For further assistance with securing official documents and information from your country, please contact your local U.S. Embassy/U.S. Consulate/Office of Public Affairs for a referral to an overseas educational advising center near you, or consult the list available on the U.S. State Department website.